Super Rugby Aotearoa: Crusaders hold on to take down Chiefs

 The intent was there from the Chiefs as they turned down shots at goal and kicked to the corner but time after time the staunch Crusaders were up to the task.

-Cane's trademark hits were to the fore and he singlehandedly snuffed out one Crusaders rolling maul five metres out from the line just before half time, but his efforts and a second half try from Sean Wainui were not enough to get the Chiefs off the mark.
+Cane's trademark hits were to the fore and he singlehandedly snuffed out one Crusaders rolling maul five metres out from the line just before half time, but his efforts and a second half try from Sean Wainui were not enough to get the Chiefs off the mark which now leaves them well off the pace.

 Crusaders 18 (Will Jordan 2 tries, Richie Mo'unga con, 2 pens)